All-Time Favorite Christmas Traditions

 Displaying nativity scenes is a great way to show what the celebration of Christmas is all about.
 From a miniature version on your coffee table to a large outdoor light display, there are many ways to share and enjoy the scene.

 Behind the tradition: The nativity scene is one of the oldest Christmastime traditions.
-Legend states that St. Francis of Assisi introduced the world to the tradition after a trip to Egypt in 1220.
+Legend states that St. Francis of Assisi introduced the world to the first live scene after a trip to Egypt in 1220.
 Traditional nativity scenes usually consist of the holy family, an ox, a sheep, and a donkey.

 Build a Gingerbread House